mingtang/mingtang.github.io/research.md

 ![Image](https://mingtang.me/images/research.png)

-Fig. 1.
+**Fig. 1**.
 A size-composition comparison between the proto-continents in the early Archean (>3 billion years ago) and present-day continents.
 The distribution and shapes of the early Archean proto-continents shown here are not real.
 The green color of the early Archean ocean indicates high Fe (II) contents in the seawater at that time.
 Fe (II) is an ion that makes a green solution.